a-givertzman/fr-service/README.md

 - **Constant**

+Always returns configured constant value, can be used in the any input of the any function.

 ```yaml
 # Syntax
 const <type> <value>
 ```

-Always returns configured constant value, can be used in the any input of the any function.
+For example constant used on the inputs of the 'Add' function:

 ```yaml
 service Task ExampleTask: